robcarver17/pysystemtrade/docs/production.md

 ```

-For most processes (excluding the cross strategy processes: `run_systems` and `run_strategy_order_generator`, of which more below), the configuration of methods that run from within each process are governed by the config parameter `process_configuration_methods` (in defaults.yaml, or individually overriden in the private config .yaml file).
+The configuration of methods that run from within each process are governed by the config parameter `process_configuration_methods`.
 That in turn contains a dict for each relevant process, which in turn has a dict for each method, and these have the following possible values:

 - `frequency`: How many minutes pass before we run a method again (default: 0, no waiting time)
 - `max_executions`: How many times to run the method (default: -1, which means there is no maximum)
 - `run_on_completion_only`: Don't run until the process is stopping

+Note for `run_systems` and `run_strategy_order_generator` the methods are actually strategy names, and there are additional parameters that are specific to these processes.

-Here is the full defaults.yaml file section with comments:
+Here is the full default control config with comments:

 ```
 process_configuration_methods: